Ready to Try Outdoor Yoga?

 Certain surfaces will be more comfortable with a mat, but many yogis believe it’s easier without a mat when you’re practicing on grass or sand.
 If you’re going for a hike with plans to stop along the way for a yoga break, definitely bring a mat to protect your hands and knees from rocks.

 If you’ve never done yoga outside, getting used to an uneven surface can be tricky.
 The first time I did yoga on a beach, I felt like a newborn foal.
-I thought I’d strike an arm balance in the surf for my Instagram page, and when the water took the sand out from under me, I went down like a sack of rocks right on my nose!
+I thought I’d strike an arm balance in the surf for my Instagram page, and when the waiter took the sand out from under me, I went down like a sack of rocks right on my nose!

 Start with solid and familiar poses, such as sun salutations and a strong standing sequence, until you get a feel for the surface you’re practicing on.